 • isolation: for example, using mobile plant with separate seating, if the plant vibrates

-• implementing engineering controls: for example, using mechanical lifting trolleys.
+• implementing engineering controls: for example, using mechanical lifting trolleys or devices.

 Solutions